 Press Cycle START.
 The tool moves in the direction of measurement.
 When it contacts the touch probe, the control calculates and saves the set-up dimensions.

-For turning tools, enter the cutting edge radius and load it into the tool table
+For turning tools, enter the cutting edge radius and load it into the tool table keys or the handwheel

 Optical gauge